 On our website, you have the option of being redirected straight to our YouTube page.
 This is not a link requiring consent pursuant to Art.
 6(1)(a) GDPR.
 In addition, we use YouTube’s privacy-enhanced mode to prevent these links from saving cookies that analyze usage behavior.

 The controller for this external link is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland

 Tool for sending emails

 In order to send transaction and service emails, we pass on your email address to an email service provider.
 We use the following service providers:

-We use the Sparkpost tool provided by Message Systems Inc., 301 Howard St. Suite 1330 San Francisco, CA 94105, USA.
-The company is part of the EU-US Privacy Shield and has therefore chosen to be subject to regulations that are similar to EU data protection regulations.
+We use the Sparkpost tool developed by Message Systems Inc., 301 Howard St. Suite 1330 San Francisco, CA 94105, USA.
+Data is transferred in accordance with the EU Commission’s so-called standard contractual clauses to ensure an adequate level of data protection.